-- Florence fennel: grown primarily for the bulb-like base which is eaten as a vegetable.
+- Florence fennel, also called bulbing fennel: grown primarily for the bulb-like base of the stalks which is eaten as a vegetable.
 Leaves and seeds can also be harvested.

-- Common and bronze fennel: grown for the seeds, but not recommended due to invasiveness.
+- Common and bronze fennel: grown just for the seeds or foliage (they do not form succulent bulbs), but are not recommended in the Bay Area due to concerns regarding invasiveness.

 - Harvest the bulb-like base when it is large and plump, 4–6" across, typically 60-90 days after transplanting.
 Cut just above the soil line.